-Some of our (very) regular readers will know that I have a penchant for occasionally playing the role of contrarian (which has occasionally gotten me in no small amount of the blogosphere and Twitterverse’s equivalent of hot water).
+Some of our (very) regular readers will know that I have a penchant for occasionally adopting a bit of the role of contrarian.
 For me, it serves as a way to shake myself into thinking differently about something, and I would hope it does the same for the reader.
 For this roundtable, it could have been quite easy to sing the praises of Dr. Merrell’s excellent article, and go on a 500-word rant about why historians should always seek out the manuscript sources over older published collections.
 However, I think my slot in this roundtable is an excellent opportunity to try to approach the article differently, one that attempts to historicize its meta-argument from a documentary editing perspective.

 The standards even in the first half of the twentieth century were not less “exacting” so much as they were just different.
 I used to read many pre-1950 histories of early America (a sort-of hobby before grad school forced me to focus all my energy on only the most recent work).
 In those days, it was common (and it still occurs today, though seemingly less frequently) for historians to “fix” quotes, either by updating their spelling or correcting their punctuation.
 That practice has never sat well with me.
 Personally, if I deem a quote worthy enough to use in support of an argument, I want my reader to feel assured that I am quoting exactly what was either printed or written, spelling and grammatical idiosyncrasies and all.
 But it’s not just for comprehension or interpretation, though Dr. Merrell has shown us numerous examples in this article of how important it is for comprehension.
 It’s also for accuracy and, perhaps, to me, most important of all, a sense of fidelity to the historical record.